ThisTestUser/Docs/MCLeaks.md

 #MCLeaks Stuff

+###MCLeaks Stealing Accounts?

+**Maybe.**

+The old AltChecker definitely shared the alts, but it said in the bottom in **bold** that the alts will be shared.
+However, some people don't look at the text at the bottom, so that really got a lot of the people.

+THe new AltLoader has the potential to steal accounts, but a person has to test if it does.

+The Authenticator at https://mcleaks.net/authenticator also has to chance to steal accounts, but if you use it correctly, the chance of your account stolen is exteremely slim.

 ###MCLeaksV2 - Is it really done?

 The thing is, this MCLeaksV2 has taken months now, despite the fact that they say its done.
 MCLeaks is probably announcing dates early,